-because all intermediate terms vanish due to the reciprocal property of pairwise comparison matrices.
+all intermediate terms vanish due to the reciprocal property of pairwise comparison matrices.
 Now let us continue this process and go through all edges $e(i,k) \in E(G) \backslash E(T^s)$ for all $k$ and $s$.
 The remarkable symmetry of the set of all spanning trees implies that every edge occurs in exactly one pair.
-Summing all these equations like (\ref{equation:bsik+bsprimeik1}), the statement of Lemma \ref{lemma:average} follows.
-An illustrative example is given below in Example \ref{lemmaexample}. \end{proof}
+Summing all these equations like (\ref{equation:bsik+bsprimeik1}), the statement of Lemma \ref{lemma:average} follows. \end{proof}